UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 For L40 change to<br>
 `#SBATCH --gres=gpu:l40:1`<br>

+For L40s change to<br>
+`#SBATCH --gres=gpu:l40s:1`<br>

 ### Simple script for AMD ROCM GPUs.

-**Nodes bun001 and bun002.
+**Nodes bun001, bun002, and bun070.
 These are AMD GPUs.
 You most likely will need to compile your own code or use a container to run on these.
 See the [AMD Infinity Hub](https://www.amd.com/en/technologies/infinity-hub) for some available containers**

 ```
 #!/bin/bash --login